LambdaLabsML/distributed-training-guide/02-multi-gpu/README.md

 Another standard method is to only call wandb.init and wandb.log on rank 0, but it is helpful for debugging to see the stats from each of the worker processes.

-See our chapter `93-wandb-configurations` for more details.
+See our chapter on [wandb-configurations](../advanced-topics/wandb-configurations/) for more details.

 ```diff
 wandb.init(